cduggn/ccExplorer/README.md

 ## Installation

-Get the latest version of go-coin library:
+Get the latest version of cloudcost library:
 ```
 (In progress, not yet available)
 go get github.com/cduggn/cloudcost